TiagoSilvaPereira/Laravel-Uploadable/README.md

 ## Contributing

 Feel free to comment, open issues and send PR's.
-Enjoy!!
+Enjoy it!!

 ## License